Help Center

 • Tap "Save"

-How To Exclude Apps From Screen Time Calculation on your "Screen Time" tab
+How To Exclude Apps From Screen Time Calculation on your "Screen Time" tab on iOS

 If you set apps as "Neutral", they will not count towards your screen time calculation displayed on your "Screen Time" tab, although it will continue to be reflected in your overall Screen Time that is shared with Friends, on the Leaderboard, and in your Focus Report.
 For apps like navigation, music, meditation, audiobook, or any other apps you consider as passive consumption, this can be very helpful.